Alan Winnington: Early career

 Although Winnington came from a working-class family, he won a scholarship to the private Chigwell School in Essex.
-However, because of his working-class background and his entry via a scholarship, he was discriminated against by both Chigwell's staff and students.
+However, he claimed that because of his working-class background and his entry via a scholarship, he was discriminated against by both Chigwell's staff and students.

-During the Depression he began making counterfeit silver coins.
+Winnington confessed that in his youth he made a living during the Depression by making counterfeit silver coins.

 Winnington became a member of the Communist Party of Great Britain (CPGB) British Communist Party around 1934.
 He became a branch secretary in Walthamstow after finding the party through discussions with leading British communist Harry Pollitt.
-After earning a press pass with the National Union of Journalists, Winnington became the press officer of the CPGB and was appointed chief editor of the Daily Worker (later renamed 'The Morning Star') for six years.
+After earning a press pass with the National Union of Journalists, Winnington became the press officer of the CPGB and was appointed chief editor of the Daily Worker (later renamed The Morning Star) for six years.
 In 1948 Winnington travelled to China to advise the Chinese Communist Party's information services.
 He accompanied the People's Liberation Army in the final stages of the Chinese Civil War.
 Around this time he began working with Xinhua news department in Beijing.